 After the war, the divorce trade picked up and those who could not afford Reno's famous dude ranches chose to serve their residency in its boarding houses.
 The Nystrom Guest House was a popular place for divorce-seekers to stay, and Mrs. Nystrom was a busy resident witness.
 She watched over the guests, noting the presence of each one of them every day, as required by law.

 Testifying at the Washoe County Courthouse was a weekly event.
 Mrs. Nystrom frequently celebrated with her guests when a final decree was received, and she oversaw the tradition of throwing wedding rings in the Truckee River.
 At the end of the 1960s, the divorce trade quietly ended as the states liberalized their divorce laws.
 Mrs. Nystrom's business continued, but to a new clientele: single men.
 When Mrs. Nystrom died in 1997, her daughter took over the boarding house business.
-It continues to operate in that capacity today.
+It closed in 2018 and has been relocated to a holding area.
 The Nystrom Guest House was listed in the National Register of Historic Places as well as the City of Reno's Historic Register in 2000.